Cabela’s Inc., one of the country’s BIGGEST and most well-known outdoor recreation businesses, was founded in 1961.

 - .45-70 Government

 2010 saw Cabela’s replace the.444 caliber choice in the lineup with a .44 Mag variant.
-The company added a variant for the .308 Marlin Express caliber in 2011.

-This scope series only comes in a 3-9 configuration and has reticles that could account for bullet drops up to 300 yards.
+This scope series only comes in a 3-9x configuration and has reticles that could account for bullet drops up to 300 yards.

 It’s used with Hornady LEVERevolution ammo in a bullet grain.